braedongough/typescript-workshop/03-.d.ts-and-generics/lesson-notes.md

 )
 ```

 Typing event handlers can be a bit more tricky.
 We'll need to compose an interface imported from the React namespace as well as use one from the global type definition file, `global.d.ts`.
-This is available to us in every file like a global variable is and actually comes from the types we import for React.
+This is available to us in every file like a global variable and actually comes from the types we import for React.

 ```tsx
 import React from 'react'